AakashAP/Authentic-Station/README.md

 ## FEATURES

 **HOME** <br>
-The Introductory Page, Features Captivating Offers with Flexible Layouts and Cards to Engage Visitors Right from the Start
+Features Captivating Offers with Flexible Layouts and Cards to Engage Visitors Right from the Start

 **MENU** <br>
 Display's your Restaurant's Menu in a Stylish and Organized Way